 One day, when I have plenty of time in the kitchen, I want to try the other recipe using whole tomatoes.
 But I haven’t gotten that adventurous just yet.

 When I made this pasta sauce, I ended up with about 5 cups of sauce.
-That’s way more than I need for one recipe, so I gave some to my in-laws who used it in baked ziti, I used some to make stuffed shells for our family, and still have some leftover to freeze for later.
+That’s way more than I need for one recipe, so I gave some to my in-laws who used it in baked ziti, I used some to make stuffed shells for our family, and still have some leftovers to freeze for later.

 If you are going to freeze the sauce, make sure to leave enough room at the top so the jar doesn’t break.
 I like to use large glass mason jars for this to avoid the plastic and because they seal well.

-Step by Step
+Pasta Sauce Step by Step

 In a large saucepan, over medium heat, saute the diced onions in oil until they are soft.
 This takes about 5 minutes.
 Add the garlic and heat for another 1-2 minutes.